 When a search engine crawls this page, it will check external backlinks on it.
 Any external backlink with Dofollow attribute will get link juice from it and Google will index that page as well.

-A Nofollow link is exactly opposite of Dofollow link.
-It doesn’t pass link juice and thus not helps to improve ranking on SERP.
+A nofollow link is exactly the opposite of a do-follow link.
+It doDofollowesn’t pass link juice and thus not helps to improve ranking on SERP.

 For Example.
 If you posted some powerful article “how to develop eCommerce website” and you get a Nofollow backlink from that post.
 If that website has good readers then, there are some chances to get visitors from that website who are interested in developing an eCommerce website.

-The main difference between a Nofollow link and a Dofollow link is that Nofollow link doesn’t get any link juice or value, so it will not help you to get better ranking and improve authority.
+The main difference between a Nofollow link and a dofollow link is that a nofollow link doesn’t get any link juice or value, so it will not help you to get a better ranking and improve authority.

-On opposite site, the Dofollow link gets link juice from that page.
-So it will help you to improve ranking and authority.
+On the opposite side, the dofollow link gets link juice from that page.
+So it will help you to improve your ranking and authority.